-My professional career spans two distinct period: A pre-1990 establishment period and a post 1989 civil society period.
+My professional career spans two distinct periods: A pre-1990 establishment period and a post 1989 civil society period.
 See the discussion of Turning Points below.

 Critical Turning Points

 People often ask me, “What was the turning point in your life?”
-I identify five significant life-changing turning point.
+I identify five significant life-changing turning points.

 - Going International.
 I grew up in a conservative family in a white middle class industrial town assuming I would one day own and manage the family music and appliance store.
 The decision to pursue an international career devoted to ending global poverty was my one abrupt and totally life changing decision.

 - Leaving Academia.
 The decision to leave my faculty position at Harvard the end of 1977 for a Ford Foundation assignment in Manila proved to be a permanent break with academia and the most intellectually liberating decision of my life.
 Freed from the demand to produce narrowly defined peer reviewed journal articles that no one reads, I was free to draw from the full range of human knowledge and experience in a quest to understand and address the world’s most complex issues from often unconventional perspectives.
 I was also free to live and work with people of widely different cultures and experience in countries with varied and ever changing social and institutional systems.